 Now, all you have to do is to click the “purge cache” button that’s in green, and the old cache will be deleted immediately, to give the place to the newly updated cache that will be regenerated instantly.

 That’s it for CloudFlare, the old cache that saves the data that caused the update problem will be fixed, and you can check your site.
 If nothing happens, then, you need to delete your WordPress cache, and your browser cache, or change the browser completely.

 If you’re using the Google Page Speed service, then, login and select the “Caching and Errors” tab as the below example from the old dashboard that’s clear then the new one.

-On that page, you need to scroll down and add your website Url in the “Flush Cache” box as the following form.
+On that page, you need to scroll down and add your website Url in the “Flush Cache” box like the following form.

-Finally, click the Flush button and Google will delete the old cache and replace with your latest updates and the broken editor will be fixed and it will work again after the upgrade.
+Finally, click the Flush button, and Google will delete the old cache and replace it with your latest updates and the broken editor will be fixed and it will work again after the upgrade.

 The above solutions will work if there is a caching problem that broke the post editor in WordPress.
 However, make sure to clear your site cache if it’s not updated automatically.
 You don’t have to edit any file or upgrading WordPress manually and cause extra problems that you don’t need.

 If you’ve another solution to fix any of these WordPress editor problems, I’ll be happy to see your comment with your solutions on how to fix them.
 In some cases, the problem can be different in nature, but, has the same look as the others.
 That’s why adding your comment will help others.